jwmarcus/guides/amateur-radio/packet-bbs.md

 From Kevin Hooke's post [here](https://www.kevinhooke.com/2016/01/28/linbpq-configure-via-web-page-before-bbs-and-chat-apps-start/), you will need to access and complete the blank lines in the BBS (or chat) applications. _Hit the admin web pages for both bbs and chat, and complete the blank fields in the config.
 For me these where the applicationID and Streams values.
 The Id matches the id value of the app in the bpq32.cfg file.
 Streams is I think number of concurrent clients.
 Save values, restart, and you should be good._

 You will need to access the NODE via a browser, and add in `BBS APPL No` to match the APPLICATION directive from earlier.
 I set streams to 10.
+As you will not have any users set yet, access via `http://127.0.0.1:8080` which will log you in as the BBS itself.
+You can create and make your user a SYSOP in later steps.

 Afterwards, restart and you should be able to see `BBS listed in your application menu (use ? to display it).
 You can specify a direct path to this application by using the `Call` field in the APPLICATION configuration.
 For example, you could have MYCALL-10 go the the main NODE, and MYCALL-11 go straight to the BBS.